 - Some students with design degrees may be required to take Foundation courses to build competency in certain areas.

 - Master of Design Methods (MDM) students do not take Foundation courses.

 - The Foundation sequence is not offered as a standalone program.

 Curriculum + Courses

-Foundation course are taught by full-time faculty and a diverse adjunct community of practitioners.
-Students taking Foudation courses are grouped into a single cohort to maximize collaboration.
+Foundation courses are taught by full-time faculty and a diverse adjunct community of practitioners.
+Students taking Foundation courses are grouped into a single cohort to maximize collaboration.
 All programs at the Institute of Design share the same studio, labs, and classrooms to create a vibrant community of peer-to-peer learning and exploration.